 - Interdependencies between processes.

-Develop the Business Continuity Strategy
+Step 6: Develop the Business Continuity Strategy and Documentation

-The steps and actions needed may include workarounds for when technology is unavailable, but should also include a plan for how functions will continue for an extended period of time.
-Will you relocate to an alternate location or work from home?
-How will customers contact the organization during the event?
-Your strategy should include the IT disaster recovery plan to recover applications and technology.
+The steps and actions needed might include workarounds for when technology is unavailable.
+They should also include a plan for how functions will continue for an extended period of time in the event of a disruption.
+Issues to consider include: the building or location dependencies, how people will continue to work remotely if there are regional impacts, and how customers will contact the organization during the event.
+Your strategy should also include the IT disaster recovery plan to recover applications and technology.